AmroAbdrabo/orchestrationChili/samples/cellulo-swarm-demo/README.md

 cellulo-swarm-demo
 ==================

 Demonstrates swarm formations with the Cellulo robots.
+Demonstrates the use of `cellulo-robot-pool` to easily connect to many robots that can be used in any activity without disconnecting.

-Tested with Qt 5.8.0 on Ubuntu 16.04. **Will not work properly on Android with more than 5 robots due to Bluetooth limitations.**
+Tested with Qt 5.8.0 on Ubuntu 16.04.

 Build
 -----